amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 </details>

 ## Enterprise Azure AD and Zero Trust
+One of the first steps an organization can take in adopting zero trust principals is consolidating around a single cloud-based Identity as a Service (IdaaS) platform like Azure Active Directory.
+This section describes some next steps after establishing the tenant.

 - [ ] [Connect applications to Azure AD](#connect-applications-to-azure-ad)
 - [ ] [Enforce strong cloud-native authentication](#authentication-strength-preview)